settermjd/laminas-phone-number-validator/README.md

 ));

 if ($validator->isValid($email)) {
-    // The phone number is valid, so do what you want with the information.
+    // The phone number is valid, so do what you want knowing that.
 } else {
-    // The phone number is not invalid, so print the reasons why. foreach ($validator->getMessages() as $messageId => $message) {
+    // The phone number is not valid, so show the reasons why. foreach ($validator->getMessages() as $messageId => $message) {
         printf("Validation failure '%s': %s\n", $messageId, $message);
     }